US Fulbright Logo

 Grantees are placed as assistant teachers in English classes at all types of Slovak secondary schools.
 Unlike in the U.S., there are several types of high schools in Slovakia: Gymnázium (grammar school) is a high school with advanced classes providing rather general education to prepare students for further studies at colleges and universities.
 Some gymnáziums offer 8-year programs that combine lower and upper secondary education and students start this program in the 6th grade after they finish the first stage of elementary school.
 The level of English of students studying at gymnáziums is generally very high, ranging from upper-intermediate to advanced.

 Other types of schools include technical and vocational schools specializing in business, nursing, preschool education, agriculture, or fine arts and design.
 Students at these schools usually have their English skills at the level of beginner or elementary users, but business schools can also have students at the intermediate level.
-Schools specializing in nursing and preschool education have a majority of students of the female gender.
-Students studying at high schools specializing in technical fields, such as electrical engineering, civil engineering, and information and communications technologies are predominantly of the male gender.
+Schools specializing in nursing and preschool education have a majority of students who are female.
+Students studying at high schools specializing in technical fields, such as electrical engineering, civil engineering, and information and communications technologies are predominantly male.
 Special types of secondary schools are bilingual English-Slovak high schools (may be found within gymnázium or specialized high schools) where students' level of English is almost on proficiency level.

 Students finish high schools with a school-leaving exam called maturita.
 The exam consists of two parts – written and oral exam.
 After obtaining the maturita certificate, students can apply for university studies in Slovakia or abroad.